React Native SDK quick start guide

 Expo

 The Ansa React Native SDK is compatible with Expo.
-To use the SDK with Expo, you need to install the Ansa module and then re-build your native code project using Expo.
-For Android, you may need to manually set the min SDK version in app.json.
+To use the SDK with Expo, you need to install the Ansa module and then rebuild your project using Expo.
+For Android, you may need to manually set the minimum SDK version in app.json.

 "plugins": [